MaximilianArns/MaxiPacker/README.md

 👉 [Read the Full Project Report (Google Docs)](https://docs.google.com/document/d/1VYUU8XZ0R326FmLdFww7yr4So18_P6aPLo_TzmZgN4w/edit?tab=t.0#heading=h.wml1h12dox33)

 ## Future Roadmap
 MaxiPacker is an ongoing research project designed to test and understand defensive boundaries.
-As I continuously experiment with new bypasses, the code may evolve dynamically.
+As I continuously experiment with new bypasses, the code may evolve dynamically and may not always look complete.

 **Next Milestone:** Implement remote payload staging.
 Staging the encrypted payload over the network (rather than embedding it within the loader) will further lower file entropy and eliminate the probability of static on-disk detection prior to execution.